-Table 9.16:Event Codes: ABC (Sheet 1 of 4)
+Table 10.16:Event Codes: ABC (Sheet 1 of 4)

 ID Severity Level Message Cause Action 5100 Information Authenticator <version number=""> has started successfully.</version> The specified version of Authenticator started.
 No action.
 5101 Information Authenticator has been stopped.
 Authenticator stopped.
 No action.
-5102 Information The user <user id=""> authenticated successfully using Mitel credentials.</user> User ID and password authentication is successful.
+5102 Information The user <user ID&gt; authenticated successfully using Mitel credentials.</user User ID and password authentication is successful.
 No action.
-5103 Warning An authentication attempt by user <user id="">, using Mitel credentials, failed with status code <status code="">.</status></user> A user attempted to authenticate using an invalid user ID, password or expired password.
+5103 Warning An authentication attempt by user <user id="">, using Mitel credentials, failed with status code <status code&gt;.</status </user> A user attempted to authenticate using an invalid user ID, password or expired password.
 Contact and assist the user with login information.
-5104 Information The user <user id=""> authenticated successfully using network credentials.</user> User ID and password authentication is successful.
+5104 Information The user <user ID&gt; authenticated successfully using network credentials.</user User ID and password authentication is successful.
 No action.
-5105 Warning An authentication attempt by user cuser ID>, using network credentials, failed with status code <status code="">.</status> A user attempted to authenticate using an invalid user ID, password, or expired password.
+5105 Warning An authentication attempt by user <user id="">, using network credentials, failed with status code <status code="">.</status></user> A user attempted to authenticate using an invalid user ID, password, or expired password.
 Contact and assist the user with login information.

-Table 9.16:Event Codes: ABC (Continued) (Sheet 2 of 4)
+Table 10.16:Event Codes: ABC (Continued) (Sheet 2 of 4)

-ID Severity Level Message Cause Action 5106 Information An entity authenticated successfully using a client certificate issued to <phone address="" mac="">.</phone> Phone authentication is successful.
+ID Severity Level Message Cause Action 5106 Information An entity authenticated successfully using a client certificate issued to <phone MAC address&gt;.</phone Phone authentication is successful.
 No action.
-5107 Warning An authentication attempt by an entity using a client certificate issued to <phone address="" mac=""> failed with status code <status code="">.</status></phone> Unsuccessful authentication by a phone, or an intrusion attempt.
+5107 Warning An authentication attempt by an entity using a client certificate issued to <phone MAC address&gt; failed with status code <status code&gt;.</status </phone Unsuccessful authentication by a phone, or an intrusion attempt.
 If a phone fails to register with the system or cannot be assigned to a user after power-cycling the phone, contact Mitel Technical Support.
 5108 Information A ticket issued to <user id=""> was successfully renewed.</user> An application is successful in getting a new ticket when the old one expires.
 No action.
-5109 Warning An attempt to renew a ticket issued to <user id=""> failed with status code <status code="">.</status></user> A user attempted to renew a ticket using an invalid user ID, password, or an expired password.
+5109 Warning An attempt to renew a ticket issued to <user ID&gt; failed with status code <status code="">.</status></user A user attempted to renew a ticket using an invalid user ID, password, or an expired password.
 Contact and assist the user with login information.
 5110 Warning An attempt to renew an unrecognized ticket failed with status code <status code="">.</status> A user attempted to renew a ticket using an invalid user ID, password, or an expired password.
 Contact and assist the user with login information.

-Table 9.16:Event Codes: ABC (Continued) (Sheet 3 of 4)
+Table 10.16:Event Codes: ABC (Continued) (Sheet 3 of 4)

-ID Severity Level Message Cause Action 5111 Warning A malformed authentication request <http request=""> was received.</http> This may be due to an intrusion attempt.
+ID Severity Level Message Cause Action 5111 Warning A malformed authentication request <http request&gt; was received.</http This may be due to an intrusion attempt.
 If the client application continues to fail, contact Mitel Technical Support.
 Otherwise, block the source IP address of the HTTP request.
-5112 Warning A request <http request=""> was received through http and is only allowed through https.</http> The client application does not use HTTPS when the system is configured for secure client access.
+5112 Warning A request <http request&gt; was received through HTTP and is allowed only through HTTPS.</http The client application does not use HTTPS when the system is configured for secure client access.
 If the client application continues to fail, contact Mitel Technical Support.
-5113 Information An entity authenticated successfully as the trusted server application with ID <trusted id="" server="">.</trusted> An application, such as Conferencing, received an authentication ticket.
+5113 Information An entity authenticated successfully as the trusted server application with ID <trusted server<br="">ID&gt;.</trusted> An application, such as Conferencing, received an authentication ticket.
 No action.
-5114 Warning An authentication attempt by an entity claiming to be a trusted server application <trusted id="" server=""> failed with status code <status code="">.</status></trusted> An application, such as Conferencing, failed to receive an authentication ticket.
+5114 Warning An authentication attempt by an entity claiming to be a trusted server application <trusted server<br="">ID&gt; failed with status code <status code="">.</status></trusted> An application, such as Conferencing, failed to receive an authentication ticket.
 Contact Mitel Technical Support.
 5200 Information Bootstrapper <version number=""> has started successfully.</version> The specified version of Bootstrapper started.
 No action.

-Table 9.16:Event Codes: ABC (Continued) (Sheet 4 of 4)
+Table 10.16:Event Codes: ABC (Continued) (Sheet 4 of 4)